Wsheerio/webmConverter/README.md

 Where you want to put the output file and what you want it to be named.

     C:\Users\Name\Videos\chinese cartoon.webm

-Meta Data

-    Putting the source here is a nice thing to do.

 Start Time

-Enter the start time in seconds, defaults to 0, can be manually set or changed with the sliders.
-Kind of buggy right now.
+Enter the start time in seconds or hh:mm:ss.

     0
     44

-Duration, defaults to video length, can be manually set or changed with the sliders.
+    00:43:54.901341

+Duration/Stop Time

-Enter the your desired length in seconds.
+Enter the your desired length in seconds or hh:mm:ss, clicking the button will change from duration to stop time.

     54.123
+    01:34:12.123

 Size limit

-The maximum size allowed for the output in megabytes, defaults to 3.
+The maximum size allowed for the output in megabytes.

     1
     2.5
     3.12341

-Crop

-This lets you crop a video\.
-The command looks like this, Width:Height:X:Y. Width is the width of the rectangle being cropped, height is the height, x and y are the coordinates of the rectangle being cropped. in_w and in_h grab the videos resolution.

-    500:500:10:10

-Sound
+Audio

 Enter the bitrate for audio in kilobits.
 Leave blank if you don't want sound.